uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-3/index.md

 };
 ```

-We can backup upon every keystroke by changing
+We can create a backup upon every keystroke by changing
 our event listener functions to

 ```js